- Home

-Despite the importance of our spines, back pain and spinal problems are very common, especially as we age.
+Despite the importance of our spines, back pain and spinal problems are common, especially as we age.

 The good news is that there are many things we can do to keep our spines healthy, minimise back problems, and look forward to a flexible and pain-free future.